isomerpages/mse-zerowaste/_zero-waste/1_business.md

 ## Supporting and partnering industries to grow a circular economy

-NEA recently launched a research grant call under the “Closing the Waste Loop Initiative” for the sustainable design of plastic materials.
+A research grant call under the “[Closing the Waste Loop Initiative](https://www.nea.gov.sg/programmes-grants/grants-and-awards/closing-the-waste-loop-initiative){:target="_blank"} ” was launched for the sustainable design of plastic materials.
 The goal is to allow for plastics to be more reusable, easier to recycle, and to extract value from waste plastics.
 By encouraging collaboration between the institutes of higher learning, research institutes and businesses, we will be in a stronger position to introduce fresh approaches to solving the longstanding plastic challenge, and capture the innovation value.